A-190-5 Polyphonic USB/Midi-to-CV/Gate Interface

 Polyphonic modules are a challenge.
 Where else a simple potentiometer – i.e. a manually adjustable resistor – takes over the regulation of a control voltage, with polyphonic modules this has to be done, e.g. via several integrated VCAs, which are then controlled again via a voltage and said potentiometer.
 This costs money due to the additional components and it entails effort in the coordination of the module, since the (four) sub-modules should react as similarly as possible.

-As the only manufacturer I know, Doepfer offers a whole range of modules that are suitable for polyphonic use: A quadruple VCO A-111-4, a quadruple filter A-105-4, a quadruple ADSR A-141-4 (which of course is basically a quad VCADSR), and finally a quadruple, no eight-fold VCA A-132-8.
-A lot can be done with this, while the space requirement remains manageable: Filter, ADSR and VCA are each only 8 HP wide “Slim Line” modules.
+Doepfer is the only manufacturer I know of to offer a fairly complete range of modules that are suitable for polyphonic use: a quadruple VCO A-111-4, a quadruple filter A-105-4, a quadruple ADSR A-141-4 (which of course basically works voltage-controlled), a four-way, no, eight-way VCA A-132-8, a fourfold random module A-149-4, a four-fold slew limiter (Portamento) A-171-4 and an A-135-5 polyphonic mixer.
+A lot can be done with this, while the space requirement remains manageable: Filter, ADSR and VCA are each only 8 TE wide “slim line” modules.
 Quadruple LFOs have been around for a long time anyway.
 And in terms of modularity, of course, we move well beyond the “standard polysynths”, after all you have a modular system.

 And yes, one could wish for many more polyphonic filters.
 In fact, I personally find the filters to be the least problematic modules for polyphonic applications.
 The Doepfer filters are almost all quite inexpensive and a tuning of several filters is done quickly.
 Then another free CV input for joint control of the corner frequency and everything is fine.
 If it should still be a polyphonic filter module, I would personally prefer a slightly slimmed down Xpander filter with as many of the 12 dB and – even better – 6 dB filter modes as possible.